 Below is a suggested route to take if considering doing the trek.
 Do keep in mind this track is only advisable for experienced hikers and is not for the faint of heart.
 The walk is listed as a Grade 4 walking track and is suggested to allow 5 days for the walk.
 It is similar to that of the Great Walk on K’Gari Fraser Island.

-More info can be found hereOpens in a new tab. for a layout of the day to day walking trek through the Queensland Parks and Forests site.
+More info can be found here for a layout of the day to day walking trek through the Queensland Parks and Forests site.

 Day One On The Cooloola Great Walk